The 5 Most Common Jewelry Repairs

 If you notice discoloring of the knots between each pearl, you may be alarmed to learn that the culprit behind the dingey thread is a combination of sweat, environmental moisture, and dirt.
 Not only is this unsightly, but it wears down the resilience of the silk thread, as well, making it prone to breakage.
 Other signs of worn silk include gaps between each pearl or knots that disappear within the drill holes.
 Your necklace or bracelet may also lay longer or looser than it did in the past, indicating that the pearls should be professionally restrung to restore their aesthetic appeal and ensure their security.

-Fix Jewelry Before it Breaks
+Fix Jewelry Before It Breaks